XuyangAbert/xuyangabert.github.io/_pages/cv.md

   - IEEE/CAA Journal of Automatica Sinica
   - IEEE Transactions on Multimedia
   - IEEE Transactions on Big Data
+  - IEEE Transactions on Systems, Man and Cybernetics: Cybernetics
   - IEEE Transactions on Systems, Man and Cybernetics: Systems
-  - IEEE Transactions on Information Forensics & Security
   - IEEE Transactions on Emerging Topics in Computational Intelligence
   - IEEE Transactions on Signal Processing
   - IEEE Transactions on Intelligent Vehicles
   - IEEE Transactions on Artificial Intelligence
+  - IEEE Transactions on Information Forensics & Security
   - IEEE Sensors
   - IEEE Access
   - Expert Systems with Applications, Elsevier